chamambom/resume/docs/index.md

  **Organisation** - [Edgars Pvt Ltd | Zimbabwe](https://www.edgars.co.zw/)<br>
 **Existing Environment** - Environment comprised of exchange 2013 servers using mimecast for spam filtering <br>
 **Requirements.
-Planned Changes** - Migrate all mailboxes to the cloud and still utilise mimecast for spam filtering. <br>
+Planned Changes** - Implement hybrid identity and migrate all mailboxes to the cloud and still utilise mimecast for spam filtering. <br>
 **Duration** - 1 month<br>
 **Challenges Experienced**
- - My first hybrid setup , i never anticipated that having mimecast routing the emails (3rd party software) which is outside the perimeter network was going to complicate my life.
-I was cautious but the email routing was confusing.
+ - This was the first hybrid project that i executed.I failed to anticipate the following
+   - Mimecast for spam filtering and routing of emails - was outside the perimeter network
+   - 3rd party software for spam filtering and routing of emails

+ - Because of the complicated email routing rules that were required,  i made sure i tested all email routing scenarios by migrating test accounts only to satisfy all email routing scenarios before doing the final migration.
 The firewall was configured to block any spoofing attempts (mimecast trying to deliver same domain emails)  originating outside the trusted IP block.
-We ended up configuring customer rules for different mail routing scenarios.<br>
+We ended up configuring custom rules for different mail routing scenarios.<br>

 **References** - <br>
 - - -